 It’s that time of year again – the time when everyone starts thinking about brand new TV and big screens to watch games, enjoy the holidays, and try out their new consoles with.
-Obviously 4K is the big new feature to look for, but what other features will you find in the best LED TV of 2016?
+Obviously 4K is the big new feature to look for, but what other features will you find in the top LED TV picks of 2017?
 We’ve got your answers, so let’s look at the top affordable models!

 Note on 4K: If you can, always choose a larger screen for 4K.
 All those pixels will do a lot better job if they have a bit more space to work with, so to speak.
 4K differences can be hard to notice on a small TV.